unreality/FujiHK/README.md

 Status LED
 ----------
+- Yellow:
-- Yellow: WiFi Details Required
+  - Pulsing: WiFi Details Required
+  - Flashing: WiFi Connecting
+  - Solid: Wifi Connected
+- Magenta:
-- Magenta: Waiting to pair with HomeKit
+  - Pulsing: Waiting to pair with HomeKit
+- Blue:
+  - Solid: Update pending send
-- Cyan: WiFi Connecting/Connected
+- Red:
-- Red: Not bound to the indoor unit
+  - Pulsing: Not bound to the indoor unit
+- Green:
-- Green: Bound to an indoor unit and processing frames
+  - Solid: Bound to an indoor unit and processing frames

 Secondary Mode
 --------------

 By default the controller binds to the indoor unit as a secondary controller.
-If you do not have an existing wall remote controller, you will need to edit the code to bind as a primary controller.
+If you do not have an existing wall remote controller, you will need to edit FujiHeatPump initialisation to bind as a primary controller.

 QR Code
 -------